Antioxidants and Free Radicals

 Selenium, Vitamin E, and Vitamin C are the only nutrients that can be topically absorbed through the skin.
 It is important to note that only Vitamin C in the form of L-ascorbic acid can be absorbed topically.
 Products containing the Vitamin C derivatives Ascorbic Acid, ascorbyl palmitate, or magnesium ascorbyl phosphate will not be absorbed topically.
 Look for products that contain at least 10% concentration of L-ascorbic acid.

 In double-blind studies, participants had topical Vitamin C applied to half of the face and a placebo to the other side.
 The results showed a significant improvement of the Vitamin C-treated side.
 Once inside the skin, Vitamin C neutralizes free radicals which would otherwise be stimulated by UV light.
 Results showed increased collagen formation and visible improvement in wrinkled skin.

 Since most nutrients cannot be absorbed through the skin, it’s obvious why diet plays such an important role in natural skin care.
 It’s been proven that cooking food destroys some of its nutritional value.
 The best antioxidants and anti aging skin treatments are on your plate.
 Your skin is a reflection of your diet.
 This recipe is chock-full of antioxidants—

-In a blender combine apples, carrots, and citrus peel.
+To make the smoothie, combine apples, carrots, and citrus peel in a blender..
 Add enough apple juice to cover.
 Blend to a drinkable consistency.